 Designed for a charity, this further education centre was to be housed in a converted new build in a residential neighbourhood.
 The training was aimed at developing skills in young adults, particularly women, after they have completed their formal education.

-With her experience in designing schools for 21st century learning and teaching, DSA director, Yasmin Shariff, transformed the traditional design proposals into a more open and innovative environment, which included a café, to encourage greater neighbourhood involvement and informal learning.
+With her experience in designing schools for 21st century learning and teaching, Dennis Sharp Architect’s director, Yasmin Shariff, transformed the traditional design proposals into a more open and innovative environment, which included a café, to encourage greater neighbourhood involvement and informal learning.
 She also proposed a collaboration with the city authorities to expand the project into the adjacent large open space which would house an edible and botanic garden, open air theatre and places to reflect and interact.

 Building on ancient knowledge, the project aims to help local people revive historic fruit gardens originally established by monks at St Catherine’s Monastery.
 Work on site involved the hard graft of carrying large rocks and cement to build a three meter high structure to slow down the flow of water and feed the wells and reservoirs